monorkin/witty/README.md

 In consequence, this library now only handles communication with Wit.ai servers.

+Reference the [change log](CHANGELOG.md) for detailed explanations as to what has been done to facilitate the transition.

 ## Installation

 This project is available on [Crates.io](https://crates.io/crates/witty), and